By Kai Lani | WAHA Surf Shop

 Paddle Selection

-- Blade size: Larger for power, smaller for endurance
+- Blade size: Larger blades for power, smaller blades for endurance paddling

 Basic Technique

-- Stand up one foot at a time
+- Stand up one foot at a time, feet shoulder-width apart at the center of the board

 Safety Essentials